Luke Browning: 2022

 Browning would team up with Hitech Grand Prix to participate in the full 2022 season.
 He was sensational in the first round at Oulton Park, taking a double pole.
 He proceeded to then win twice, even winning the first race by a ten-second margin.
 He continued his form with a double podium in the first Silverstone round, and a second place in Donington Park.
 He would win again the next round at Snetterton, winning Race 2 from pole whilst beating his title rival Joel Granfors in a tight battle saw Browning retake the standings lead again.
 In Spa-Francorchamps, he again took a double win which solidified his lead further.
 However, the pair of victories would be his last of his campaign, and he went podium-less for the first time during the second Silverstone round due to being disqualified in qualifying.
 This meant he lost the championship lead to Granfors.
 A double podium in Brands Hatch brought the championship lead back to Browning, as 15.5 points split the pair heading into the finale at Donington.
 Having scored yet another double podium, he clinched the title with a race to spare.
-Having taken five wins and a further eight podiums, the Briton stated that "he couldn't be happier" as he wrapped up his second single-seater title.
+Having taken five wins and a further eight podiums, Browning stated that "he couldn't be happier" as he wrapped up his second single-seater title.